CodingCellist/codingcellist.github.io/content/en/post/implementing-condition-variables/index.md

 - 1 Main, N Child threads -- Test that M (where M \< N) threads continue after a timeout if the main thread never updates the CV.

-These test all supported operations on condition variables (wait, signal, broadcast, and waitTimeout) with both 1 and multiple threads using the CV (kind of critical in a concurrency/synchronisation primitive).
+These scenarios test all supported operations on condition variables (`wait`, `signal`, `broadcast`, and `waitTimeout`) with both 1 and multiple threads using the CV (kind of critical to test multiple thread access in a concurrency/synchronisation primitive).
+They were implemented in Idris and then run using the `--cg racket` flag.
+However, since the CV implementation was broken, it needed to be fixed.

 ### Brief refresher on some terminology: